Skip to content

 Why the split matters

-This separation keeps infrastructure automation replaceable.
+This separation keeps both sides replaceable.

 You can change:

-• how machines are provisioned
+• how packages are published

 without redefining the core cluster bootstrap contract every time.